WHAT WE DO

 Our programs tap the expertise of educators and scientists from research, cultural and educational organizations, and colleges and universities to model inquiry-based science, engineering and technology curriculums.
 To be able to successfully teach inquiry-based science, teachers need to be immersed in model programs as both “students” themselves and educators.
-By participating in Wade Institute programs, teachers learn how to develop and implement an inquiry-based curriculum.
+By participating in Wade Institute programs teachers learn how to develop and implement hands-on, minds-on inquiry-based curriculum.

 Teachers investigate science, engineering, technology and environmental/community issues on a variety of levels based on the local expertise of educators, research and industry scientists and local policy makers.
 The National Academy of Science’s report, Rising Above the Gathering Storm, states “Students learn about science, mathematics and technology first and foremost through interactions with teachers.
 Changing the nature of those interactions is the surest way to improve education in these subjects in the United States.”
 Our programs help bring about a positive change in the way science education is taught in our elementary, middle and high school classrooms by working with teachers to ensure they understand and are comfortable using inquiry-based, hands-on pedagogy.